Holy Cross Church, Frankfurt-Bornheim: Post-war period

-The heating plant room underneath the steeple was used until 1.
+The boiler room underneath the steeple was used until 1.
 July 1946 as church.
-During the time of the reconstruction starting from 26 September 1948 the parish hall which is under the church was used as a church beneath the church.
+During the reconstruction period, starting on 26 September 1948, the parish hall beneath the church was used as a lower church, which at that time was still connected to what would later become the crypt, where the altar area was located.
 In 1950 Holy Cross became its own parish with its own church executive committee.

 1951 the order for the re-establishment of the church could be given.
-1952 the inside of the church were restored.
+By 1952, the interior of the church had been restored to its original condition and freshly renovated, and the large open staircase on the west side of the tower had been rebuilt.
 The church windows were glazed new by the glass painter Lorenz Matheis with stained glass window in white and golden yellow colours.
-The walls and the ceiling were painted in a single-coloured finish.
+The walls and the ceiling were painted in a single light colour.
 1957 the kindergarten in the west of the church was built.
 In 1965 a stage for events was built in the parish hall under the church ship during a renovation.

 In 1968 the altar area was transformed, a consequence of the liturgy reformation by the Second Vatican Council.
-The altar was shifted, so that the priest could celebrate the service turned to the fold.
-A stone lectern replaced the torn off pulpit.
-The old altar under the great wall-cross in the chancel was replaced by the baptismal font.
-The ceiling got an orange and the walls a light-beige paint.
-In 1969 the first election of the parish council took place.
-In 1975 the board of directors elected by the parish council replaced the church executive committee.
-In 1990 a further transformation of the altar was executed.
-The baptismal font now was located in the entrance hall of the church.
-It was replaced by a sacramental altar at the place of the old high altar was built and the tabernacle was placed on it.
-Starting from 1991 the minister of the fold was also simultaneous ministers of the parish Maria-Rosenkranz (=Mary Rosary) in Frankfurt-Seckbach.
-1992 the church interior was restored to the original condition with the walls in a checkerboard pattern in light and dark red colours.
+The high altar, which was reduced in size, with the relics of the two martyrs Laurence and Urban was moved further down from its previous position under the cross, without the previous marble tabernacle, so that the priest could celebrate mass facing the congregation.
+A stone lectern replaced the demolished pulpit.
+The boundary walls of the ambones on the left and right were each replaced by a guard rail.
+In the right-hand ambo, a new blue enamelled tabernacle decorated with gilded metal grilles and rock crystals was placed on a marble pedestal.
+The two side altars and the communion benches were removed.
+The baptismal font stood for 22 years at the former location of the altar under the large wall cross in the choir room.
+The ceiling was painted orange-red and the walls light beige.
+In 1969, the first parish council election took place.
+The dark pews were replaced with light wood benches in 1971.
+In 1975, the administrative council elected by the parish council replaced the church council.

+In 1990, as part of a restoration project led by architect Bernhard Weber (1930–2000), the chancel underwent further redesign.
+The baptismal font was moved back to the entrance area of the church.
+In its previous location, a sacrament altar with a tabernacle was erected, taking the place of the former high altar.
+The main altar was shortened again and the altar level was extended into the congregation area, with the lectern placed on the left side of the altar level.
+In 1992, during the renovation of the church interior, the original condition of the interior painting with its chequerboard pattern in light and dark red was largely restored, the large wall cross was extended to the ceiling and the inscription INRI was added to the upper part, and the apses were given boundary walls again.
+In 1995, the parish garden on Kettelerallee was reduced in size by residential buildings.
+In 1997, the previously unnamed square in front of the church tower at the upper end of Wittelsbacherallee was redesigned and given the name Martin-Weber-Platz.